Alexis-Finch/EVE-Infra-Indy-Index-Bot/README.md

 Slack and Discord integration are both supported.

 The slack + discord boolean values in config.json will control which service(s) the system will attempt to send the output to.

+The default config file will track all INDEX TYPES

+Manufacturing
+TE Research
+ME Research
+Copying
+Invention
+Reactions

+You can disable tracking for any type in the config file

 ### PIP Libraries Required: